 Before the H-B Woodlawn Program came to 4100 Vacation Lane, the building was known as Stratford Junior High.
 In February 2009, Arlington celebrated the 50th anniversary of the integration of Stratford Junior High School, the first public school in Virginia to integrate after the landmark 1954 Supreme Court decision in Brown v.
 Board of Education.
 Much of Virginia was caught up in massive resistance to the Supreme Court’s order to end desegregation “with all deliberate speed,” but the people of Arlington chose to comply with the letter and, more importantly, the spirit of the Court’s decision, in order to provide a quality education to all of its students.

 Today our building houses both the H-B Woodlawn Secondary Program and the Stratford Program.
 Arlington Public Schools has done much to meet the original goal of the community back in 1959, but many challenges remain to improving diversity in its schools (including the H-B Woodlawn program) and to otherwise ensure that all its students have the same educational opportunities.

 Read below for more background information about desegregation in Arlington.
-Click here to read a summary of Dorothy Hamm's book, My Story - The Integration of Arlington Public Schools, written by an H-B alumus, Michal Gibbs.
+Click here to read a summary of Dorothy Hamm's book, My Story - The Integration of Arlington Public Schools, written by an H-B alumus, Michael Gibbs.

 Watch this news report from February 7, 1959 by WSB-TV reporter Neal Strozier commenting on the day.